metalbear-co/mirrord.dev/content/docs/using-mirrord/wsl/index.md

 - Keep in mind that you’ll be navigating the directories with Linux style paths.
  If you have not copied your project files to WSL, you can navigate the Windows files from the `/mnt` directory.

-Pressing the mirrord button at the bottom to enable it will change the circle from.

-{{<figure src="./images/vscode-mirrord-disabled.png" alt="VS Code mirrord disabled" class="bg-white center">}}

-Changes to.

-{{<figure src="./images/vscode-mirrord-enabled.png" alt="VS Code mirrord enabled" class="bg-white center">}}

-Now starting your project will have mirrord hooked into it.

-(Include the mirrord gif we have here?)

 ### Using mirrord from the CLI

 In your WSL terminal, you can download and install mirrord by running the following command: